Good Friends

 Friends of Brentwood Park, Austin, provided financial support for our oral history interviews of its Leadership Team, 2010-2011, and for our film about one of its 2010 projects, We Planted 115 Trees, 2011.
 The Austin Parks Foundation, 2011, and TreeFolks Urban Forest Steward Training Program, 2012, held screenings of the film for employees and trainees, respectively.
 Susan also served as webmaster for Friends of Brentwood Park, 2012-2013.
 Special thanks to Hedrich Michaelsen and Emily Wilson for co-founding FOBP and to Leadership Team members Kat Correa and Denman Glober Netherland for helping sustain the group.
 Emily also coordinated Crestview’s Green Neighborhood initiative.
 Susan’s history of Hancock Creek, our area’s main waterway, was submitted as part of the documentation that helped Crestview become a City of Austin Certified Green Neighborhood in 2010.

-Jes Garcia, for his knowledgeable and civil sharing of Austin history, through the “The Dazed Group/Austin Edition-Pieces Of The Past” Facebook page, and for his encouragement of our project.
+Jes Garcia, for his knowledgeable and civil sharing of Austin history, through the “The Dazed Group/Austin Edition-Pieces Of The Past” Facebook page, and for his encouragement of our local history work, including Voices of the Violet Crown.
 He co-founded the Dazed Group page and is its administrator.

-Juan Garcia, Producer, KUT ATXplained project, for asking “Just What Is a Violet Crown” and incorporating some of Susan’s answers into the ATXplained Live presentation at Paramount Theater, Austin, on October 11, 2023.
+Juan Garcia, Producer, KUT ATXplained project, for asking Austinites “Just What Is a Violet Crown” and incorporating some of Susan’s answers into the ATXplained Live presentation at Paramount Theater, Austin, on October 11, 2023.
+Inspired by all he learned, he also got a Domino the Violet Crown Pig tattoo.

 Jean Graham, lead artist on the mosaic Wall of Welcome project and a Brentwood neighbor.
 Jean’s vision for the wall inspired Susan to help support the project as a co-founder and volunteer at the Violet Crown Festival and Violet Crown Community Works, both initially created to raise funds for the wall, until it was completed in 2008.
 Susan also helped with publicity coordinating the Community Tent (and later the Welcome Tent) at early festivals and the Wall of Welcome dedication.
 The tent featured neighborhood history and resources and a Wall of Welcome display.
 Jean and Susan also shared information and encouraged each other as they carried out their individual projects, including gathering and preserving local history and the stories of neighbors.
 As a Violet Crown Community Works board member, Susan helped promote the Wall of Welcome project in print and online publications and helped nominate Jean for the Bank of America Neighborhood Excellence Initiative Award and Austin writer Spike Gillespie’s Kickass Award, which Jean received in 2006 and 2007, respectively.
 Susan and Rob created the film First Night W/Domino & Friends (2006), which helped document Jean’s First Night Austin project in December 2005.
 A screening of the film was part of a Violet Crown/Domino the Pig display Susan and Jean created for the Community Tent at the Violet Crown Festival in 2006.
 Susan and Rob’s film A Community Mosaic (2008) helped document the creation of Jean’s Wall of Welcome and some of the stories that inspired it.
 The film premiered at the Wall of Welcome dedication on March 29, 2008.